jsnchn/pbr-starter/README.md

 ### 3. Test the Connection

-Open the React app and click "Test API Connection" to verify the backend is working.
+Open the app at http://localhost:8090/ and click "Test API Connection" to verify the backend is working.

 ## Project Structure